O-tero/cookie_bot/icloud_cookie_bot/README.md

    - Verify the iCloud account has an iCloud+ subscription

 3. **"Decryption failed"**
-   - On Windows: Ensure you're logged in with the same user that created the cookies
    - On macOS: Check that the Keychain is accessible
-   - On Linux: Ensure the secret service is available

 ## 🤝 Contributing